dmwm/DBS/README.md

 LifeCycleTests
 ==============

-DBS 3 Performance and Integration Tests using LIfeCycleAgent
+DBS 3 Performance and Integration Tests using LifeCycleAgent